Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

-Wireless sensors also frequently behave like a stationary isotropic DPP \cite{LavancierEtAl2015}.
-We consider $\Xi$ as a DPP on $\mathbb{R}^d$ with a real-valued kernel $K:\mathbb{R}^d\times\mathbb{R}^d \to \mathbb{R}$.
+We first consider $\Xi$ as a stationary isotropic DPP on $\mathbb{R}^d$ with a real-valued kernel $K:\mathbb{R}^d\times\mathbb{R}^d \to \mathbb{R}$.
 When the kernel is real, the stationarity and isotropy of $\Xi$ is \emph{equivalent} to requiring that $K$ is translation and rotation invariant, so that it admits the radial representation